Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The gallbladder is a small organ under your liver.
 It stores bile made by the liver.
 Bile is made of several things such as cholesterol, bile salts, and a yellowish pigment (bilirubin).

 Gallstones can be as small as a grain of sand or as big as a golf ball.
-Your gallbladder may form 1 large stone, hundreds of tiny stones, or both sizes at the same time.
+Your gallbladder may form a single large stone, hundreds of tiny stones, or both sizes at the same time.
 In some cases, gallstones block the tubes that carry bile (bile ducts).
 This can lead to a life-threatening infections of the bile ducts, pancreas, or liver.
 Once you have had gallstones, you are at risk of having more.

 There are 2 types of gallstones: cholesterol and pigment.